 Every penny of postage counts when you deliver hundreds of thousands of publications or magazines.

 Using Paper Wrap Solutions is Sustainable

-While the poly wrap is less easy to recycle, the paper wrap is easy to recycle and in many cases compostable too.
+While poly wrap is less easy to recycle, the paper wrap is easy to recycle and, in many cases, compostable.

 Increased Brand Awareness

-If you have the opportunity to cement your brand awareness, you should always take it.
+If you can cement your brand awareness, you should always take it.